Jorritboer/research_internship_report/report.typ

 The first goal of this report is to provide an understanding of the coalgebraic semantics using _trace semantics_ of Büchi automata described in @urabe2016coalgebraic.
 To do so we also explain the _modal mu-calculus_, a system for verifying properties of transition systems, and provide a coalgebraic model of nondeterministic systems, upon which the construction for the Büchi automata builds.
 By outlining these concepts we advance our first goal of the research internship, which is to gain an understanding of the current research into this topic.

-Secondly we provide an alternate derivation of this coalgebraic representation using _game semantics_.
+Secondly, we provide an alternate derivation of this coalgebraic representation using _game semantics_.
 Game semantics is a framework of describing a system in terms of a two-player game between a _verifier_ and a _refuter_ who want to verify, respectively refute, a statement @gradel2003automata.
 By interpreting the modal mu calculus formulas which occur in the coalgebraic representation to a game we are able to use established theorems from game semantics to derive the coincidence between the coalgebraic model and the traces of the Büchi automata.
-We think that our approach provides a more intuitive proof of the results than the one provided in @urabe2016coalgebraic, which is quite cumbersome.
+We think that our approach provides a more intuitive proof of the results than the cumbersome proof given in @urabe2016coalgebraic.
 Additionally, this formulation using game semantics might reveal connections to coalgebra automata which is based on game theoretic techniques @kupke2008coalgebraic.

 The document is outlined as follows.
 In @sec:background we provide some background and relevant definitions for the rest of the report, which includes the modal mu-calculus and game semantics.
 In @chap:results we provide the coalgebraic representations of nondeterministic systems and Büchi automata from @hasuo2007generic and @urabe2016coalgebraic, respectively.
 In @sec:new we present our alternate derivation of the coincidence result given in the section before.
 Finally, in @sec:conclusion we summarize the results and suggest directions for future work.